Gaffneylania: Postcrania

 The carapace is primarily known from various shell fragments, which generally show characteristics typical of meiolaniid turtles.
 The surface of the individual plates is ornamented by fine foramina and the bones grow thicker towards the outer edge of the shell.
 The upper part of the shell is only loosely connected to the armor of the belly (plastron).
 A partial nuchal plate, which would be situated at the front of the shell, is preserved, showing a slight notch and a serrated edge towards the front.
+This differs from Meiolania, in which the nuchal margin of the shell protrudes.
 Several pleural and peripheral plates are also known, the later of which forming the outermost rim of the turtle shell.
-The peripherals, like the nuchal, show a serrated edge.
+The peripherals, like the nuchal, show a serrated edge similar to what is observed in Niolamia and Meiolania.
 Some of the scutes that overly the bony carapace have also been identified.